gitapitest/testauth/README.md

 Results
 ===
-UNKNOWN - has not been tested yet
+UNKNOWN - test in progress...